 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-As the holidays approach, so do the year’s busiest travel days.
-Airports grow ever more crowded, and those dreaded lines for security, immigration, and customs grow, well, ever more dreadful.
+Airports are growing ever more crowded, and those dreaded lines for security, immigration, and customs grow, well, ever more dreadful.
 This year the long lines feel extra worrisome: the “new normal” at airports already skews crowded and chaotic.
 You’re not alone if you’ve gasped at recent media images or personal sights of endless airport security lines extending deep into check-in areas, crammed with passengers panicked about missing flights.

 The good news is that you can avoid becoming one of those flustered, freaked-out travelers.
 With TSA PreCheck, it’s possible to breeze through U.S. airport security checkpoints—in October 2021, 95 percent of TSA Precheck-enrolled travelers waited less than five minutes to get through security.
 For an equally seamless journey through immigration and customs, Global Entry speeds up the immigration and customs process after returning to the U.S. from an international destination.